 The down can be purchased eg from eg Ripstop By The Roll for US$25 (800 fill) to $38 (850 fill) per three ounces (plus delivery).
 The AXL Air pad starts at US$139.95 (July 2018).
 Note it also comes in a 25″ width configuration.
 In this dimension you could have a down filled pad that you can really luxuriate on at under 480 grams.

 I do love my AXL Air pad – it is the most comfortable night’s sleep i have ever had in the back country – but it is not quite warm enough for winter.
 I just used it for a couple of weeks car camping in Scotland.
 It was wonderful.
 I figure this mod will ‘winterise’ it.

 PS: If I can wait for it I may be better using this new Climasmart insulation from Downlite (as they seem to have ‘solved’ the moisture retention problem: http://www.textileworld.com/textile-world/knitting-apparel/2018/06/downlite-introduces-new-climasmart-temperature-regulating-performance-fills/

-PPS: As you can see (below) a reader (Belle) has alerted me to an Exped Synmat HL Winter M (http://www.exped.com/australia/en/product-category/mats/synmat-hl-winter-m which weighs 430 grams and has an R-rating of 5.0 at 183 cm long 52 wide (35 cm at the foot) and 9 thick.
+PPS: As you can see (below) a reader (Belle) has alerted me to an Exped Synmat HL Winter M (http://www.exped.com/australia/en/product-category/mats/synmat-hl-winter-m which weighs 430 grams and has an R-rating of 5.0 at 183 cm long 52 wide (35 cm at the foot) and 9 cm thick.
 You do need a 60 gram bag to blow it up, but this also doubles as a pillow.
-This is an awesome pad.
+This is the recipe for an awesome pad.